drshahizan/special-topic-data-engineering/project/proposal/Regex/Proposal_Regex.md

   > - Deploy dashboard and make it live where it should change constantly according to the incoming(live) data monthly.

-#### Deliverables and resources
+**Deliverables and resources**

-- Data Gathering and Cleaning
+Data Gathering and Cleaning
-  > - Deliverables :
+  - Deliverables :
-  > - Resources :
+  - Resources :

-- Data Analysis and Modeling
+Data Analysis and Modeling

-  > - Deliverables :
+  - Deliverables :
-  > - Resources :
+  - Resources :

-- Dashboard Design and Development
+Dashboard Design and Development
-  > - Deliverables :
+  - Deliverables :
-  > - Resources : Design and development the dashboard to visualize the product summary in Shopee.
+  - Resources : Design and development the dashboard to visualize the product summary in Shopee.

-- Testing and Debugging
+Testing and Debugging

-  > - Deliverables :
+  - Deliverables :
-  > - Resources :
+  - Resources :

-- Dashboard deployed and live
+Dashboard deployed and live

-  > - Deliverables :
+  - Deliverables :
-  > - Resources :
+  - Resources :

-#### Quality assurance and testing procedures
+**Quality assurance and testing procedures**

 ## 🎓Conclusion